panrg/path-properties/draft-irtf-panrg-path-properties.md

 # Terminology

 Node:
 : An entity which processes packets, e.g., sends, receives, forwards, or modifies them.
-A node may be physical or virtual, e.g., a physical device or a service function provided as a virtual element.
+A node may be physical or virtual, e.g., a physical device, a service function provided as a virtual element, or even a single queue within a switch.
 A node may also be the collection of multiple entities which, as a collection, processes packets, e.g., an entire Autonomous System (AS).

 Host:
 : A node that generally executes application programs on behalf of user(s), employing network and/or Internet communication services in support of this function, as defined in {{?RFC1122}}.